ViscousTests/website/content/docs/mind/creativity.md

 A corollary of this idea is that to be creative it's helpful to expose yourself to many other ideas.
 In my opinion, art in any form is spectacularly useful here.
-One way to think about art is as an expression of (hopefull new) ideas specifically designed to appeal to human sensibilities - the perfect coupling of novelty with a mechanism to get it to stick in your head.
+One way to think about art is as an expression of (hopefully new) ideas specifically designed to appeal to human sensibilities - the perfect coupling of novelty with a mechanism to get it to stick in your head.
+Art is also great at encouraging engagement with the world, especially new parts of it.

 ## Vision and Confidence